Samsung/tizen-docs/docs/application/web/guides/w3c/graphics/svg.md

   </svg>
   ```

-## Making Shapes
+## Make shapes

-To create shapes as inline SVG elements:
+To create shapes as inline SVG elements, follow these steps:

 1. Create the SVG element with the `svg` tag.